Actindo-AG/Documentation/CommerceCloud/Integration/02_ManageSalesforceConnection.md

 3. Click the *Driver* drop-down list and select the *Salesforce Commerce Cloud* driver.
     The *Credentials* section is displayed below the drop-down list.

-    > [Info] Salesforce offers the possibility to work with two separate environments, a staging environment for customizing and testing purposes and a live environment for production.
+    > [Info] Salesforce Commerce Cloud offers the possibility to work with two separate environments, a staging environment for testing purposes and a live environment for production.
 The connection to the environments must be configured separately.

     ![Create connection](../../Assets/Screenshots/Channels/Settings/Connections/CommerceCloud/CreateConnectionCredentials.png "[Create connection]")